nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 ## Check hardware & software deployment timelines

-If the (Technical Survey)[technical-survey] identified any additional hardware / software requirements, make sure to check in on the current status.
+If the [Technical Survey](technical-survey) identified any additional hardware / software requirements, make sure to check in on the current status.